jiboncom/jiboncom.github.io/content/_index.md

         [**Shaping More Than Prices: Corrective Taxes with Product Reformulation** ](uploads/Boncompte-resume.pdf)
         <br />[[{{< icon name="hero/inbox-arrow-down" >}} Download]](uploads/Boncompte-resume.pdf)

         > How do corrective taxes work when firms can reformulate products to avoid them?
 I develop an equilibrium model of product reformulation to study product responses to the 2018 UK Soft Drinks Industry Levy, a multi-tiered tax targeting excessive sugar content.
-The model isolates the role of reformulation by accounting for endogenous unobserved product characteristics using interactive fixed effects.
-This allows aggregate shifts in preferences to be separated from product changes and enables counterfactual simulations in which product characteristics are reverted to their pre-reformulation levels.
-I find the levy reduced sugar sales by 22% and led firms to reformulate more than one-third of products, cutting average sugar content by 40% while slightly lowering product quality and differentiation.
-Reformulation reduced tax liabilities, limiting price increases and preserving welfare.
+The model isolates the role of reformulation by using interactive fixed effects to account for multiple endogenous unobserved product characteristics, allowing counterfactuals that revert products to their pre-reformulation attributes.
+I find the levy reduced sugar sales by 22% and led firms to reformulate more than one-third of products, cutting average sugar content by 40% while lowering product quality, differentiation and tax liabilities.
 Reformulation benefits nearly all consumers, with gains concentrated among lower-income households and modest losses at the top.
 Larger firms reformulate a greater share of their products and protect profits more effectively than smaller ones.
-Overall, reformulation reduced sugar intake relative to a no-policy baseline but also constrained the tax’s ability to further curb consumption.
-My results show how corrective taxes shape firms’ product decisions, with implications for optimal taxation and corrective food policy.
+Overall, reformulation reduced sugar intake relative to a no-tax baseline but also constrained the tax’s ability to further curb consumption.
+My results show product responses are first-order for welfare and harm reduction, and that multi-tier taxes leverage them more effectively than the non-tiered taxes commonly applied to sugar-sweetened beverages.
     #{{< toggler show-text="Show Full Abstract">}}{{< /toggler >}}